Zymbit-Docs/docs/content/tutorials/digital-wallet/ethereum-signing-example/index.md

 #### Signing the transaction data with a private key stored on the Zymbit module.

-Now lets sign this keccak hashed transaction with the private secp256k1 key we generated.

-This ECDSA signature we get will give us signature_r, signature_s, signature_v, and the y-parity.
+Sign this keccak hashed transaction with the private secp256k1 key we generated.
+This ECDSA signature we get will give us `signature_r`, `signature_s`, `signature_v`, and the `y-parity`.

-Signature_V is only required by TransactionLegacy and follow [**EIP-155**](https://eips.ethereum.org/EIPS/eip-155).
+`signature_V` is only required by TransactionLegacy and follow [**EIP-155**](https://eips.ethereum.org/EIPS/eip-155).

-* The other transaction types split up chain ID and Y parity as seperate params.
+* The other transaction types split up chain ID and Y parity as separate parameters.

 ```plaintext
 # sign the transaction hash and calculate v, r, s values